 C|Net is reporting that networking giant Cisco has bought Linksys for a cool $500 million in stock.
 Cisco will apparently operate Linksys as a division and continue to sell consumer products under the Linksys name, though these products can now benefit from a trickle-down of technology from Cisco's high-end networking hardware.

-There's really nothing stopping Cisco from making consumer networking products under its own name, which makes the Linksys purchase a little odd.
+"This acquisition supports our vision to drive innovations into the consumer market and create next-generation home networking solutions," Charles Giancarlo, senior vice president and general manager for product development at Cisco, said in a statement.There's really nothing stopping Cisco from making consumer networking products under its own name, which makes the Linksys purchase a little odd.
 If Cisco does intend to use technology from its high-end networking gear in cheaper consumer products, why would it do so under the Linksys name?